 4. Retail Store Discounts

-Visa, MasterCard, and American Express negotiate with merchants to offer exclusive discounts for their cardholders, but many people aren’t aware of these deals.
+Visa and Mastercard negotiate with merchants to offer exclusive discounts for their cardholders, but many people aren’t aware of these deals.
 Some credit card companies will even give you bonus rewards points for shopping through their online marketplace with their card.